seb-ma/MMM-NotifCustomActions/README.md

 ### Advanced usage

 A JavaScript file can be loaded on node side or on client side to be used in actions.
-This files must be located in `MMM-NotifCustomActions` directory and must be named:
+This files must be located in `config` directory and must be named:

 - `user_node.js` for the file loaded by node
   - it is loaded and accessible in global variable `user`